Kornil/Chingu-Animal-Icons/README.md

 <h4>History</h4>
 <p>
+17/02/2017 Winter is coming and it brings Penguin, Moose, Beluga, Turtle and Lion(yes a lion!).<br>
 13/01/2017 The mistic Alpaca and Meerkat reach the repo from a distant land.<br>
 17/12/2016 The Pearboar summoning is complete.<br>
 12/12//2016 Added robots for cheetah's new project(link soon).<br>